k2view-academy/K2View-Academy/articles/01_fabric_overview/01_what is fabric.md

 # What is Fabric?

 Fabric is a data management platform that provides access to data where and when you need it.
-Fabric solves real-time operational needs for data that is stored and handled in different systems, technologies, or geo-locations.
+Fabric solves real-time operational needs for data that is stored and handled in different systems, technologies or geo-locations.

-Acting as a new data layer above existing data sources, Fabric controls data using a patented Digital Entity centric approach offering multiple and diverse built-in integrated data management capabilities for end-to-end management of the data life cycle.
+Acting as a new data layer above existing data sources, Fabric controls data using a patented Digital Entity centric approach offering multiple and diverse built-in integrated data management capabilities for end-to-end management of the data lifecycle.

 ![image](/articles/01_fabric_overview/images/Fabric_Overview.png)